 Click here to nominate and/or volunteer

 January 31 - Applications due

-March 17 - Interviews at Bishop Feehan High School, Hamilton-Wenham High School, Dartmouth High School, Falmouth High School, and Woburn High School
+March 9 - Student Interviews at Bishop Feehan High School, Hamilton-Wenham High School, Dartmouth High School, Falmouth High School, and Woburn High School

-***Independent school teachers: We adjusted the interview dates to accommodate the teachers who will be attending the NAEA convention in New York City the first week of March.
-We realize that many independent schools may be on spring break during the week of March 10 - 17, please let us know if this is an issue for your students.
-We would be happy to arrange a make-up day for your students in late February.
-Please be in touch if you believe this to be an issue
+***Independent school teachers-- We realize that many independent schools may be on spring break during March- please let us know if this is an issue for your students, we are happy to arrange a make-up day for your students in late February.
+Please be in touch if you believe this to be an issue.

 An experience like no other, AAS brings together 144 high school juniors from across the state for an intense two-day art making experience facilitated by professional artists, inspired by local contemporary art.
 Students work collaboratively to create installations rooted in the theme Limits: No Limits.

 The steering committee meets monthly via google hangout (online similar to Skype) and is always looking for more help!
 Please email if you are interested in getting involved!

 PICTURES FROM ART ALL-STATE 2015

 November 11, 2017

 Click here for the pdf of application instructions.